szabgab/slides/python-programming/boolean.md

 ![](examples/other/compare.py)

-In <b>Python 2</b> please be careful and only compare the same types.
+In `Python 2` please be careful and only compare the same types.
 Otherwise the result will look strange.